Principal listing and maintenance requirements and procedures

 Sponsor and sponsor-overall coordinator.
 Each listing applicant must appoint at least one independent sponsor to assist with its listing application and to act as a sponsor-overall coordinator.
 A sponsor must be licensed or registered under applicable laws to advise on corporate finance matters.
 A sponsor is not independent if, for instance, the sponsor group holds, directly or indirectly, more than 5% of the number of issued shares of the new applicant, except where the holding arises as a result of an underwriting obligation.

 Minimum trading price.
-The HKSE does not impose any requirement for listed companies to have or maintain a minimum trading price for their securities.
+While the HKSE does not impose any requirement for listed companies to have or maintain a minimum trading price for their securities, the value of a board lot should not be lower than HK$2,000 (approximately US$256.96).

 Currency.
 Eligible securities must be traded and settled in Hong Kong dollars, Renminbi or US dollars, even though they may be denominated in other currencies.